convox/rack/Development.md

 This guide documents how to:

 * Set up a sandbox development Rack to develop and test infrastructure template changes
-* Set up a local development VM to run, develope and test API changes
+* Set up a local development VM to run, develop and test API changes
 * Run the Rack unit test suite locally
 * Submitting changes upstream
 * Run an AWS integration test suite locally or on a CI server